acets-team/ace/README.md

 1. Select radio `Quick scan for DNS records`
 1. Select `Free` Plan
 1. At the Review DNS Records page, delete records w/ errors not covered by a certificate, if unsure, save them somewhere to add again later
+    - ☁️ What does the Proxy (orange‑cloud) do?
+        - When a record is Proxied, traffic to that hostname is routed through Cloudflare’s edge network instead of hitting your origin directly.
+This gives you caching, DDoS protection, TLS termination, performance optimizations, and firewall rules all managed at Cloudflare’s layer
+        - Email-related DNS record (DKIM/SPF) don't need proxy b/c proxy would break proper verification
 1. Click `Continue to Activation`
 1. Copy Nameservers and paste them where you bought the domain.
 For namecheap this is @ `Domain List` > `Nameservers` > `Custom DNS`
 1. In Cloudflare click continue